draptik/reveal-js-template/README.md

 # Project structure

 - `slides`: the revealjs presentation
-- `code`: empty folder for code samples
+- `code`: empty folder for code samples.
+Use this folder for live coding samples!
+If you don't do live coding, you can delete this folder.

 # And Windows?